 I bring you the Royal Jewels, steeped in history and adding sparkle to the most famous royal women of our time.
 These pieces are the basics that every new royal watcher should be able to recognize instantly.

 The Halo Scroll tiara was created by Cartier in 1936.
 Prince Albert, The Duke of York, purchased it for his wife Elizabeth.
 Later, she passed it to their daughter Princess (later Queen) Elizabeth as an 18th-birthday present.
 The Queen’s sister, Princess Margaret, also wore this tiara frequently for royal events.
-It was lent to Kate Middleton, the new Duchess of Cambridge, for her wedding to Prince William, the Queen’s grandson.
+It was lent to Kate Middleton, now the Duchess of Cambridge, for her wedding to Prince William, the Queen’s grandson.
+Girls of Great Britain and Ireland tiara

 Lady Eve Greville’s committee raised the money from “the girls of Great Britain and Ireland” for the tiara, which garnered more than £5000, as a wedding gift for Princess May of Teck.
 May, a German princess, was engaged to Prince George, son of King Edward VII.
 She would be known later in life as the formidable Queen Mary, Queen Elizabeth II’s mentor in all things royal.

 Augusta’s tiara was set on a base of pearls to match the hanging drop pearls that were suspended from diamond lover’s knots.
 Queen Mary’s redesign did not have a base of pearls, but diamonds instead.
 This tiara was frequently worn by Diana, Princess of Wales, a gift to her from Queen Elizabeth II.
 After Diana’s death, the tiara reverted to the possession of the Queen.
 HM has loaned it to the Duchess of Cambridge in recent years.